Learn how to get a smooth paint finish to give your DIY projects a professional look.

 - Fill your paint sprayer with paint.
 Thin the paint if needed.

 - Spray the first coat on your furniture.
 Use a light coat to avoid drips.
-You will have some spottiness after the first coat.
+You may have some spottiness after the first coat.

 - After the first coat is dry, lightly sand the entire surface with an ultra fine grit sanding block.